 Heart failure is one of the most common conditions in the US—over 6 million US adults suffer from the condition.
-For heart failure patients, telehealth and remote monitoring are fantastic tools that enable provider connection, symptom management, condition education, and medication compliance.
+For heart failure patients, telehealth and remote patient monitoring are fantastic tools that enable provider connection, symptom management, condition education, and medication compliance.

 This blog will discuss the Bluetooth devices that can assist with heart failure management, as well as the benefits of telehealth monitoring for heart failure patients.

 Heart failure, or congestive heart failure (CHF), occurs when an individual's heart muscle does not pump blood as well as it should, due to a weak or stiff heart.
 It happens when the heart can not pump enough blood and oxygen to support other organs in the body.